Asma-Shoukat/MediMate/README.md

 It features a context-aware conversational AI engine built on a **finite state machine**, a structured **symptom knowledge base**, real-time **health scoring**, personalised **diet & exercise planning**, and a polished **two-panel Premium Light UI** — all written from scratch in C++17 with Qt 6.

-> Built as a complete, production-quality Qt desktop application — not a toy project.
+> Built as a complete, production-quality Qt desktop application .

 ---